 A full service law firm

 Brandon FL, 33510

 Our skill sets allow us to provide many legal services to our clients and to resolve complex legal issues that are often intertwined.
-We are able to leverage our internal resources to keep cases in-house.
-Without the need to outsource a matter, we have the opportunity to find a more efficient resolution.
+We are able to leverage our internal resources to maintain most matters in-house with a few exceptions where we can call on experienced colleagues for assistance.
+Without the need to outsource most matters, we have the opportunity to settle your matter more quickly and cost efficiently.

 Brandon Legal Group is a full service Tampa Bay trial law firm that represents clients throughout the state of Florida.
 Our ultimate goal is to protect your rights and pursue the best available legal outcome.
 With more than 60 years of combined legal experience, BLG is well qualified to pursue the best legal outcomes for clients of varying needs.